CloudI/CloudI/src/lib/cgroups/README.markdown

 -------

-Update or create the cgroup "group1/nested1" with the OS pid 19368, then delete the cgroup path after moving the OS pid back to the root cgroup.
+Update or create the cgroup "group1/nested1" with the OS pid 19368, then delete the cgroup path after moving the OS pid back to the root cgroup (executed as root).

-    $ erl -pz ebin
+    # erl -pz ebin
     1> application:start(cgroups).
     2> OSPid0 = 19368.
     3> CGroupPath = "group1/nested1".